Upcoming Naval War College Foundation Events

 Register by 12:00 pm, Friday, January 23rd, 2015

 18 February 2015: The Drones Are Coming! with Professor John Jackson, Program Manager, CNO Professional Reading Program, College of Distance Education

 Register by 12:00 pm, Friday, February 13th, 2015

 Eight Bells Lecture Series

 All Eight Bells Lectures are from 12:00-1:00pm on the second deck of the Naval War College Museum.
 The format has the author speaking for 40-45 minutes on the topic of their book and the facts leading to its publication.
 The last 15-20 minutes are reserved for audience questions.
-A limited quantity of the book for each lecture will be available in the Naval War College Foundation gift shop.
+A limited quantity of each book will be available in the Naval War College Foundation gift shop.
 The lectures are brown-bag affairs and open to the public.

-To register, please call the Museum no later than 10:00am the day prior to the lecture at 401.841.2101 to be added to the base access list.
-If you need to leave a voicemail, BE SURE TO TO INCLUDE THE NAMES OF THOSE PLANNING TO ATTEND.
+To register, please call the Museum no later than 10:00 am at least 5 business days prior to the lecture at 401.841.2101 to be added to the base access list.